 Office Fax: (215) 898-0401

-Currently, I am focused on studying on three lines of research that analyze multinational enterprises' choices at the international level: how firm-market linkages affect decision-making under high uncertainty, how organizations overcome information scarcity during such time spans, and how the characteristics of the organizational decision and the institutional context drive firm performance and social welfare.
+Currently, I am focused on three lines of research that analyze multinational enterprises' choices at the international level: how firm-market linkages affect decision-making under high uncertainty, how organizations overcome information scarcity during such time spans, and how the characteristics of the organizational decision and the institutional context drive firm performance and social welfare.
 More information on these studies can be found in my Research.